 In 1973, Nilsson was among the first women to have a solo exhibition at the Whitney Museum of American Art.
 Since then, her work has been exhibited widely, and is included in the collections of the Art Institute of Chicago; Museum of Contemporary Art Chicago; Los Angeles County Museum of Art; The Museum of Modern Art, New York; Smithsonian American Art Museum, Washington D.C.; Whitney Museum of American Art, New York; and the Yale University Art Gallery, New Haven, among others.

-Parker Gallery will present our first solo exhibition with the artist in January 2020.
+Parker Gallery will present its first solo exhibition with the artist in Fall 2020.

 Hardcover, 68 pages

 10 1/4 × 8 3/4 inches (26 × 22.2 cm)

 Text by Robert Storr

 Perfect bound, 20 pages